-Conjuring exhilarating pop for nearly twenty years, Phoenix is an outlier: an idiosyncratic, loquacious French quartet that's managed to ascend to Stateside — and international — stardom.
+Conjuring exhilarating pop for over twenty years, Phoenix is an outlier: an idiosyncratic, loquacious French quartet that's managed to ascend to Stateside — and international — stardom.
 While their earliest, most ardent admirers still cherish the band as a sublime indie-pop secret, that secret has long been unleashed worldwide: Phoenix is now a major headlining draw at festivals and arenas.
-(The group's sold-out, five-night residency this week and next at New York's Brooklyn Steel is testament to that achievement.)

 Phoenix's singles percolate with sparkling arpeggios, off-kilter choruses, and frontman Thomas Mars's busy, abstruse musings on broken love ("Consolation Prizes"), fame and fandom ("Lisztomania"), and even gelato-sweetened self-doubt ("Fior Di Latte").
 But there's always been a wistful cast tempering Phoenix's ebullience, distinguishing their songs as far more than pretty, upbeat synth-pop or alt-rock.
 Their breeziest-sounding singles are often furtive laments, like the depressive's verbose confessional "If I Ever Feel Better," the cantering unease of "Too Young," or the jittery "Everything Is Everything."
 Mars's briskly-delivered bleak tidings sometimes contradict the champagne fizz of the quartet's melodies, but never dampen them.
 It's a beguiling juxtaposition.